Indian Navy

 Prakash Mehrotra | Commander | Indian NavyWhat is Indian Navy?

-Indian Navy is a great Career option.
-Almost everyone seems to be talking about How to start a Career in Indian Navy, while one should first develop an understanding of What is a Career in Indian Navy.
+A Career in Indian Navy is very interesting.
+Understanding Why one wants to choose a Career in Indian Navy is phenomenally more important than figuring out How to get into Indian Navy.
 Just like you would normally not trust a non Doctor with names of medicines, you should also not trust opinions about Indian Navy from non professionals.

-Commander Prakash Mehrotra invested 23 years & 3 months in Indian Navy.
-Commander Prakash Mehrotra describes Indian Navy as:
+Commander Prakash Mehrotra has worked in Indian Navy for 23 years & 3 months.
+Commander Prakash Mehrotra defines Indian Navy as:

 The Indian Navy is the naval branch of the Indian Armed Forces.
 The President of India is the Supreme Commander of the Indian Navy.
 The Chief of Naval Staff, a four-star admiral, commands the navy.